Reachability Preservers: New Extremal Bounds and Approximation Algorithms: Introduction

 \section{Introduction}

 In this paper we prove new results about the extremal structure of paths in directed graphs.
-Suppose we are given a directed graph on $n$ nodes, a set of sources $S$ of size $|S|=n^{1/3}$, and a subset $P \subseteq S \times V$ of pairs $(s,t)$ where $s \in S$, of size $O(n^{2/3})$, such that for all pairs there is a path from $s$ to $t$ in $G$.
-Our goal is to remove as many edges from $G$ as possible while maintaining the reachability for all pairs in $P$, i.e. for all $(s,t) \in P$ there is still a path from $s$ to $t$.
+As a motivating example, suppose we are given an $n$-node directed graph $G$, a set of source nodes $S$ of size $|S|=n^{1/3}$, and a subset $P \subseteq S \times V$ of ``demand pairs'' of size $|P| = O(n^{2/3})$, such that for all demand pairs $(s, t)$ there exists an $s \leadsto t$ path in $G$.
+Our goal is to remove as many edges from $G$ as possible while maintaining reachability for all demand pairs.
 How many edges will we have to keep?
-It is not hard to see that $O(n^{4/3})$ edges will be sufficient: for each source $s \in S$ we can keep a BFS tree at the cost of $O(n)$ edges, and this will guarantee that $s$ still reaches all the nodes it used to reach.
-In general this observation gives an upper bound of $O(n|S|)$.
-Another simple observation is that $\Omega(n)$ edges might be necessary, if for example, the entire graph $G$ is a path of length $n$ and the endpoints are in the set $P$.
-But can we improve the $O(n^{4/3})$ bound to $O(n)$?
-Or are there graphs $G$ with sets $S,P$ that will force us to keep $\Omega(n^{4/3})$ edges?
+It is not hard to see that $O(n^{4/3})$ edges will suffice: for each source $s \in S$ we can keep a BFS tree at the cost of $\le n$ edges, and this will guarantee that $s$ still reaches all the nodes it used to reach.
+But can we improve this $O(n^{4/3})$ bound to $O(n)$ in general?
+Or are there instances where we are forced to keep at least $\Omega(n^{4/3})$ edges?
+Or is the right answer somewhere in between?

 Graph reachability is almost as basic of a notion as directed graphs themselves.
 It is ubiquitous in math, science, and technology.
 Computational questions related to graph reachability are central to various fields.
 For example, the classical $\mathsf{NL}$ vs. $\mathsf{L}$ open question asks if one can find a directed path using small space.
 We would arguably be in a much better shape for tackling all the fundamental questions involving reachability if we could give good answers to basic structural questions like the one above.